6×2 middle dots rangoli is one of the most beautiful kolam designs you can draw at home. Looking for a small and simple kolam for Sankranti?

 This 6 by 2 middle dots flower rangoli is compact, festive, and easy to draw.

 In this video, I guide you step by step to create a 6×2 middle dot grid flower kolam specially designed for Sankranti decoration.
 The small rectangular layout makes it ideal for apartment entrances and limited spaces, while the middle dot alignment gives the design a balanced and unique appearance.
-This is what makes the 6×2 middle dots rangoli so popular among kolam lovers.
+This is what makes this kolam pattern so popular among rangoli lovers.

 We begin by placing a neat 6 by 2 middle dot structure, carefully aligned to maintain symmetry and spacing.
 Then, the outer flower framework is formed by smoothly connecting the dots into curved and elegant shapes.
 Inner detailing enhances the floral pattern and gives the kolam a clean and complete finish.
 Even though the grid is compact, the final design looks festive and well-balanced.